gndrmnn/nodepool/doc/source/static.rst

             :type: int
             :default: 1

             The number of jobs that can run in parallel on this node.
+These nodes will share ``name``,
+            :attr:`providers.[static].pools.nodes.username`, and
+            :attr:`providers.[static].pools.nodes.connection-port`,
+            but have distinct ``slot numbers``.
+This facilitates avoiding workspace collisions on nodes with :attr: `max-parallel-jobs` >1.